tushardashpute/angular_react_nginx_project/README.md

 1. Install Nginx on Ubuntu instance:
 2. Install nodejs and angular
 3. Install Express/MySQL/sequelize cors
+4. Clone the Angular project and run it:

 **1. Install Nginx on Ubuntu instance:**